How we got here

 On average, it takes 10 years to fully scale up a bioprocess.

 Our goal is to cut that time in half.

 - A tenfold improvement in Design-Build-Test-Learn biological engineering cycle efficiency

 - Development of new microbial host organisms — non-model organisms that can be used as industrial platforms for bioconversion

 - Market transformation through translating new intellectual property and manufacturing technologies to U.S. industry

 Central to this effort is developing databases and machine learning methods that allow us to automatically design bioprocesses with predictable performance and scaling.

 The Agile BioFoundry is developing industrially relevant host microbes — bacteria, fungi, and algae — for production of commodity chemicals and biofuels.
 Because our effort is focused on challenges in the industrial chemicals and fuels sector, we do not work with human or other mammalian cells or genomes.

-Ultimately, the ABF will constitute a public infrastructure investment that increases U.S. industrial competitiveness and enables new opportunities for private sector growth and jobs.
+We will establish a public infrastructure investment that increases U.S. industrial competitiveness and creates new opportunities for private sector growth and jobs.